Skip to main content

 • how severe your symptoms are

-• whether you took preventative antimalarial tablets
+• whether you took an antimalarial to prevent malaria

 • your age